breaking-barriers-tamu/breaking_barriers/README.md

 The tutorial above will help you understand now we encrypted the admin page's username and password!

 (Optional) We used AWS credentials for Rails ActiveStorage in the production environment.
 You have two options to set up these credentials:

 1. If you're deploying to Heroku, follow these steps:

    1a.
 Log into the Heroku web app using a browser

    1b.
 Click on the pipeline/app that you're deploying your website on

    1c.
 Go to Settings

    1d.
 Go to "Config Vars", and click "Reveal Config Vars"

    1e.
 Add the key, value pairs and refer to them as environment variables in `storage.yml`

 2. Use the rails built-in encrypted `credentials.yml` file by following the tutorial here: https://medium.com/nerd-for-tech/handling-images-part-1-using-active-storage-in-rails-6-with-amazon-s3-buckets-92b739fa790
    Note: If you're using a docker container, run `EDITOR=vim rails credentials:edit`.
    If you're new to vim, refer to the following cheatsheet: https://vim.rtorr.com/

+We are using google oauth to login and authorized user on the app.
+This will require setting up google console

+1. Log into google console website using browser
+2. Create a new Project
+3. Go to API & Services using the left side bar
+4. Go to credentials
+5. Create OAuth Credential

+    5a.
+Click on "+ Create Credentials" and select OAUTH Client ID,

+    5b.
+Select "Web Application" for Application Type

+    5c.
+Input a name

+    5d.
+Click Create

+    5e.
+Copy and Save Two Important Keys: Client Id and Client Secret

+6. In production.rb and development.rb, paste client id into ENV['GOOGLE_OAUTH_CLIENT_ID'] and client secret ENV['GOOGLE_OAUTH_CLIENT_SECRET'] into the ="", respectively
+7. Return to Credentials Page and Select the created credential under "OAUTH 2.0 Client IDs" 7a.
+Located Authorized redirect URI Section.

+    7b.
+Visit Breaking Barrier website

+    7c.
+Find redirect URI, First login with google auth on the web app

+    7d.
+You will reach an error message saying "Access Blocked: ......"

+    7e.
+Located "if you are a developer of this app, see error details" and click on "error details"

+    7f.
+Locate the redirect_uri link starting with "https://" and copy the whole link

+    7g.
+On Google Console Website, Authorized redirect URIs click on "Add URI" and paste your link

 ## Deployment